ArduPilot/ardupilot_wiki/common/source/docs/common-basic-operation.rst

 Outputs
 -------
 Outputs are provided to activate servos, motors, relays, etc. to control the vehicle.
-Any flight controller output can be assigned the desired vehicle control output function via the SERVOx_FUNCTION parameters.
+Any autopilot output can be assigned the desired vehicle control output function via the SERVOx_FUNCTION parameters.

 Sensors
 -------

-Attitude, position, power system monitoring, and vehicle speed are provided by sensor inputs to the flight controller.
-All ArduPilot compatible flight controllers have at least one or more accelerometers, baros, and gyros integrated onboard.
+Attitude, position, power system monitoring, and vehicle speed are provided by sensor inputs to the autopilot.
+All ArduPilot compatible autopilots have at least one or more accelerometers, baros, and gyros integrated onboard.
 Typically a GPS, and often, a Compass sensor is required.
 Usually these are provided externally.
 Some controllers have multiple instances of sensors for redundancy, a key feature of the ArduPilot software.
 Many sensors require a one-time calibration during the Mandatory Hardware setup step.